Zumh/rust2024Aalto/rust_vim_setup.md

 - so % (for refresh)

 ## fzf

-- Files -> for searching files in fzf
+- :Files -> for searching files in fzf